soportebteam/trustos/source/id.md

 </details><br>

 #### POST - `/id/recover/password`
 Finishes the process to recover the password.
 The params required are the single use code received in the users email and the secrets that were sent to the guardians.
+You need at least one of the secrets provided by the guardians.

 - `code`: `<string>` An single use access code sent to the user mail in /id/recover/init function.
 - `guardians`: `<array,objects>` Email of the guardiands and their respective secrets.